21 Ways to Sneak In a Workout While You're Waiting For Your Food Delivery

 As our lives get busier and careers get more demanding, seeing the inside of a gym can feel about as likely as finding a way to clone yourself to get everything done.
 But that doesn't excuse you from not working out at all.
-In fact, it's easier than you think to work out on the go or even when you're trying to decompress in front of the TV after a jam-packed day.
+In fact, it's easier than you think to work out on the go or even when you're trying to decompress in front of the TV after you placed a food order for delivery.

 Don't believe us?
-We got trainers and fitness experts to weigh in on their best tricks, tips, and moves that require very little effort but promise big results—all without ever stepping foot inside a gym!
-Oh, and if you're wondering about that post-workout recovery drink—or just what to add to your morning smoothie for some protein—don't miss these Best and Worst Protein Powders!
+We asked trainers and fitness experts to weigh in on their best tricks, tips, and moves that require very little effort but promise big results—all without having to step foot inside a gym!
+In fact, you can do all of these in the comfort of your own home so you can tone up while waiting for food to arrive.

 Yoga Instructor Karly Treacy recommends having a timer handy to set parameters when you're on a time crunch.
 "No matter how much time you have, if you work for one minute on and 15-30 seconds of active rest—depending on your fitness and energy level that day—you can give yourself a full body workout without leaving your house or hotel room!
 Getting your heart rate up for the minute of work, with minimal rest in between exercises, will burn calories and boost your metabolism.
 Exercises that recruit many muscle groups will strengthen and tone the whole body."